 This year I’ve been looking forward to seeing Pentecost finally approaching and the Wave Gothic meeting begins.
 I had plenty of time to think about my style this year and to put my ideas into practice.
 For the “Jübiläums-Festival”, the WGT went over the stages of the city of Leipzig for the 25th time in 2016, the costume was to be particularly elaborate.
 So I was looking forward to our overnight guests from Bamberg and Wittenberg.
 Of course, we were all very curious to see what the event schedule would look like.
 So the five-day black party could almost begin!
 Continue reading Wave Gothic Festival 2016

-I organized a vintage shooting with my team from the Ballroom for the second time.
-This time we moved into the Old Trading School in the Gießerstraße in Leipzig.
-In the process, again great pictures of my headdress and my hats were created.
-But read and see for yourself!Continue reading Vintage shooting at the Old Trading School in Leipzig
+For the second time I have organised a vintageshoot.
+The first vintageshooting took place in Noel’s Ballroom.
+Now this time we moved into the Old Commercial Schoolin the Gießerstraße in Leipzig.
+I took some great pictures of my headdress and my little hats.
+But read and see for yourself!Continue reading Vintage shooting at the Old Commercial School in Leipzig

-You know it too: Newsletter newsletters via newsletter spill into your inbox and spam folder day and night.
-But sometimes there is something useful.
-My mails contained an advertisement for Creative World 2016, the world’s largest creative trade fair in Frankfurt am Main.
-This one had a special category:”Hatmaker”.
-Any kind of hat could be sent in.
-As it is, the deadline was only 14 days left.
-For me this meant: Let’s go, hurry up!Continue reading Faunauges bridal fascinator at Creative World 2016
+You know what it’s like: newsletter after newsletter trickles into your inbox and spam folder day and night.
+Sometimes, however, there is something useful in it.
+This was the case in late autumn 2015, when I received an advertisement for the world’s largest creative fair in Frankfurt am Main, Creative World.
+It had a special section: “Hatmaker”.
+You could send in any kind of hat.
+As it happens, the deadline was only 14 days away.
+For me, that meant: GO NOW, HURRY!Continue reading Faunauge’s Bridal Fascinator at Creative World 2016